The 8 biggest pain points for HR when building a mental well being culture

 Finding relevant resources and experts is something that takes time and requires building and nurturing a network of professionals.
 The easier and more professional way is to outsource these services to a professional platform that has loads of experience engaging employees and offering the services that they appreciate.

-3. Measuring Impact and Effectiveness
+3. Measuring impact and effectiveness

 Once a campaign or action is launched, some people might move on to the next point to tackle on the agenda, forgetting about a crucial part: measuring the impact and effectiveness of the campaign.
 For each actions, the HR team should establish clear metrics and KPI through surveys, engagement rates and feedback to identify trends and take appropriate actions in the future.